-To help you determine if the stone material is right for your kitchen, check out these soapstone countertop ideas.Continue to 2 of 15 below.
+To help you determine if the stone material is right for your kitchen, check out these soapstone ideas and soapstone counter colors.

 If you cannot decide between marble or soapstone countertops, this kitchen offers a smart solution.
 Brooke Wagner Design out of Corona Del Mar, California combines both types of stone in this contemporary cooking space.
-The soapstone counter around the stove is reserved for food prep while the marble countertop is primarily used for light kitchen tasks like washing veggies or serving meals.Continue to 3 of 15 below.
+The soapstone counter around the stove is reserved for food prep, while the marble countertop is primarily used for light kitchen tasks like washing veggies or serving meals.Continue to 2 of 14 below.

 Dramatic Soapstone Countertops

-While many soapstone countertops spotted on Pinterest of Instagram appear to be one solid color, the material can also be found with veins or striking streaks in green, black, yellow, blue, brown, or white as shown in this kitchen by Ben Herzog Architect, out of Brooklyn, New York.
+While many soapstone countertops spotted on Pinterest or Instagram appear to be one solid color, the material can also be found with veins or striking streaks in green, black, yellow, blue, brown, or white, as shown in this kitchen by Ben Herzog Architect, out of Brooklyn, New York.

-Even the apron front sink with drain board is durable soapstone.
-Adding to the cooking space's vintage inspired charm, are the cabinets painted a retro shade of mint green.Continue to 4 of 15 below.
+Even the apron-front sink with drainboard is made of durable soapstone.
+Adding to the cooking space's vintage-inspired charm are the cabinets painted a retro shade of mint green.Continue to 3 of 14 below.

 Black and White Kitchen Brimming With Rustic Style

 Fans of modern farmhouse style will love this black and white kitchen by Whitten Architects based in Portland, Maine.
-The countertops along the walls are durable soapstone, which as we already explained stand up to heat and stains making it the ideal work surface for busy cooking spaces.
-For a pop of contrast, the kitchen island features a stained wood topper.Continue to 10 of 15 below.
+The countertops along the walls are durable soapstone, which, as we already explained, stand up to heat and stains, making it the ideal work surface for busy cooking spaces.
+For a pop of contrast, the kitchen island features a stained wood topper.Continue to 9 of 14 below.

 Bright Yellow Kitchen With Soapstone and Butcher Block Countertops

-Nearly black soapstone countertops with matching backsplashes add striking contrast to this sunshiny kitchen by Heide Hendricks Interior Design based in East Hartford, Connecticut.
-Adding even more practical function to this bright yellow cooking space is the kitchen island topped off with a maple butcher block countertop.Continue to 11 of 15 below.
+Nearly black soapstone countertops with matching backsplashes add a striking contrast to this sunshiny kitchen by Heide Hendricks Interior Design based in East Hartford, Connecticut.
+Adding even more practical function to this bright yellow cooking space is the kitchen island topped off with a maple butcher block countertop.Continue to 10 of 14 below.

 Charcoal Gray and Blue Soapstone Countertop Lends Rustic Charm

 A soapstone countertop can sprinkle on some rustic character to a contemporary cooking space.
-Here is one of our favorite examples created by J.A.S.
+Here is one of our favorite examples, created by J.A.S.
 Design-Build, an interior design firm based in Seattle, Washington.
-A beautiful charcoal gray and blue soapstone counter lends old-timey country style to this modern farmhouse kitchen.Continue to 12 of 15 below.
+A beautiful charcoal gray and blue soapstone counter lends old-timey country style to this modern farmhouse kitchen.Continue to 11 of 14 below.

 This Blogger Loves Soapstone Countertops

 For an objective opinion on soapstone countertops, we turned to Joan, the home improvement blogger behind the site For The Love of a House.
-She loves the stone, which she installed her own cooking space.
-She adds while it is a low maintenance material it still requires a little tender loving care to keep looking its best.
-For instance, her countertop has several small nicks around the edges of the dishwasher and sink caused by banging objects.
-She says to prevent it from happening in your home be a little mindful when it is time to wash pots and pans.Continue to 13 of 15 below.
+She loves the stone, which she installed for her cooking space.
+She adds while it is a low-maintenance material, soapstone still requires a little tender loving care to keep looking its best.
+For instance, her countertop has several small nicks around the edges of the dishwasher and sink, caused by banging objects.
+To prevent it from happening in your home, she says, be mindful when it is time to wash pots and pans.Continue to 12 of 14 below.

 How to Fake the Look of Soapstone

 If a real soapstone countertop is out of your price range, you can still get the look with Formica laminate.
-Here, Colleen, the décor blogger behind Lemon Thistle, went with a pattern called Soapstone Sequoia.
+Here, Colleen, the decor blogger behind Lemon Thistle, went with a pattern called Soapstone Sequoia.
 She says her new laminate counters look as beautiful as the real thing.
-Colleen offers this tip: The best type of sink to combine with laminate is a drop-in as shown.
-Unlike an undermount sink, it will protect the investment you made in laminate with corners that offer protection from water.Continue to 14 of 15 below.
+Colleen offers this tip: the best type of sink to combine with laminate is a drop-in, as shown.
+Unlike an undermount sink, it will protect the investment you made in laminate with corners that offer protection from water.Continue to 13 of 14 below.

 Combine Cool Soapstone Countertops With Warm Wood Accents

-In this homey kitchen by Rauser Design based in Austin, Texas soapstone counters are combined with a butcher block chopping station.
-We love how this cooking space combines features in cool colors like the countertops and blue cabinets with warm wood accents including the kitchen table and hardwood floors.Continue to 15 of 15 below.
+In this homey kitchen by Rauser Design based in Austin, Texas, soapstone counters are combined with a butcher block chopping station.
+We love how this cooking space combines features in cool colors, like the countertops and blue cabinets with warm wood accents, including the kitchen table and hardwood floors.Continue to 14 of 14 below.

 Midcentury Inspired Kitchen With a Soapstone Countertop

-A midcentury modern home renovated by Annie Hall Interiors out of Cambridge, Massachusetts gets a spanking new cooking space that is in step with home's historic style.
-Turquoise cabinetry and warm wood walls are a classic midcentury combo.
-The boomerang-style kitchen island with a soapstone countertop is a nod to the traditional kidney-shaped coffee table, which is an icon of midcentury décor.
+A mid-century modern home—renovated by Annie Hall Interiors out of Cambridge, Massachusetts—gets a spanking new cooking space that is in step with the home's historic style.
+Turquoise cabinetry and warm wood walls are a classic mid-century combo.
+The boomerang-style kitchen island with a soapstone countertop is a nod to the traditional kidney-shaped coffee table, which is an icon of mid-century decor.